Policy Careers: Call for Participants

 I am seeking participants in this study who live and work, or are seeking to work, in Washington, D.C. in a policy-relevant capacity.
 This includes individuals employed or potentially employed by government (any branch), private law/lobbying/consulting/PR/research firms, think tanks, political advocacy groups, trade associations, nonprofits, and any other organizations that seek to influence, support, research, or implement public policies.
 Individuals at all career stages are welcome, and I will attempt to maintain an even distribution of participants of different ages and career stages.
 To participate, you should have already finished undergraduate education.
 You are still welcome to participate if you haven’t yet held a full-time policy job, but are seeking one.

-After these two interviews, we can proceed according to your own schedule and career shifts.
-I am open to regular communication, either through in-person meetings, Zoom calls, phone calls, emails, or text messages.
+I may ask you for follow-up interviews, to seek clarifications or updates on your career.
 As part of my book project, I will be looking to follow certain participants more closely, to build details and narratives that will create a more encompassing story about life and work in D.C.
 If you are comfortable with sharing day-to-day reflections and details about your life, what you share with me will go far to help realize the book project.

 Attribution, Confidentiality, and Data Management